In this article, you gonna find out:

 Tip: Look for a tool integrated with Optimizely or another A/B testing tool to be able to collect feedback on specific variants of your tests.

 Building a product roadmap is a huge challenge that can decide whether a product or venture is going to be successful or not.
-It’s challenging to balance the needs of current customers with what potential customer want and a long-term vision of a product.
+It’s challenging to balance the needs of current customers with what potential customers want and a long-term vision of a product.

 Collecting feedback from existing and potential customers can help you set priorities.